gardener-attic/component-spec/doc/proposal/06-tranport-format.md

 > Purpose of the `artifact-descriptor.json`: 1. list of entry points or 2. tag assignment?
 > During import one wants to loop over all entry points.
 But one does not handle maifests twice if index manifest and
 > (normal) manifest both have tags.
-> How to achieve the order of import (dependent components first)
+> How to achieve the order of import (referenced components first)

 #### Example of a transport archive containing two artifacts